freddyvelarde/picturely/README.md

 # Picturely

-Picturely is a social media app that allows users to share their photos and connect with others around the world.
-It's designed as a clone of Instagram, with similar features and functionality.
+ShieldPassword is a password manager app that securely stores all your login credentials and sensitive information in one place.
+With shieldPassword, you can generate strong passwords, autofill login forms, and access your passwords from anywhere, on any device.

 ## Getting started and Installation: